Queen's York Rangers (1st American Regiment): Alliances

-Order of precedence

 Band

 Since the 1970s, the regiment has maintained a volunteer fife and drums band.
 Over the years, the number of bandsmen were lowered until the unit was reduced to nil strength.
-The Streetsville Pipes and Drums were formed in 1986 and in 2009, made an arrangement with the regiment that they would adopt a second persona as the Regimental Band of The Queen’s York Rangers.
+The Streetsville Pipes and Drums were formed in 1986 and in 2009, made an arrangement with the regiment that they would adopt a second persona as the Regimental Band of The Queen's York Rangers.